 Setting rewards for yourself is a great way to motivate yourself toward working on your goals.
 You can include this in your personal wellness goals.
 But, make sure these rewards don’t cancel the efforts you have made to accomplish your goals.
 For example, a reasonable reward for sticking to a workout routine and eating healthy every week can be a meal of your favorite and not overeating for the entire day.

 21. Take care of your mental health

 Your mental health is as important as your physical health.
 As much as you want to look good from the outside, you must be good from the inside.
 Thus, make sure your personal wellness goals list includes taking care of your mental well-being and emotional wellness too.
 A smart way to do this is by investing in therapy.
-If you think the everyday stress and anxiety is overpowering you, then it’s time to seek professional help.
+If you think the everyday stress and anxiety are overpowering you, then it’s time to seek professional help.

 22. Practice skincare

-You can include skincare in your self care day.
+You can include skincare in your self-care day.
 Practicing skincare is not limited to following a skincare regimen solely.
 There are other things that you can do occasionally to take care of your skin.
-For example, steaming your face, face massages, face spa, etc. It is your choice if you’d like to DIY these skincare options or you’d want to go for high-end, luxurious treatments.
+For example, steaming your face, face massages, face spa, etc. It is your choice if you’d like to DIY these skincare options or if you’d want to go for high-end, luxurious treatments.
 What’s more important is to give your skin the love it deserves.

 23. Develop morning and night routines

 Developing morning and night routines make you more self-disciplined.
 It is completely your choice on how you want your mornings to start and nights to end.
-Some of the things that you can add as per convenience are exercising, journaling, reading, listening to podcasts while you get ready, a nighttime skincare routine, spending some time with your partner or children before bed, etc. It’s all about what suits and works the best for you.
+Some of the things that you can add as per convenience are exercising, journaling, reading, listening to podcasts while you get ready, a nighttime skincare routine, spending some time with your partner or children before bed, etc. It’s all about what suits and works best for you.

 24. Organize your home and workspace